den-materials/project-03/README.md

 * A `README.md` file with the following:
   * Description: Short paragraph (2-3 sentences) "elevator pitch" describing what your project does
   * Wireframes and user stories
+  * User research conclusions from testing with at least 3 users
   * Link to Heroku hosted project
   * Technologies (languages, external libraries, APIs)
   * Wish List / Future Development